maherharb/MATE-T580/Lectures/Lesson_03_Web_Scraping_github.md

 -   On the one hand, search engines such as Google and Bing rely on web scraping to catalogue the web

--   At the same time, many websites terms of service prohibit unathorized scraping
+-   At the same time, many websites terms of service prohibit unauthorized scraping

 From the perspective of data science, be mindful that: